island-is/island.is/libs/island-ui/vanilla-extract-utils/README.md

 # Vanilla Extract Utils

-Contains utils that depend on `@vanilla-extract/css` and can thus only be imported from `*.css.ts` files.
+Utilities dependent on `@vanilla-extract/css`, to be used exclusively in `*.css.ts` files.

 ### `responsiveStyleMap`

-Wraps Vanilla Extract's `style` function where each style can contain breakpoints:
+Enhances Vanilla Extract's `style` function to support responsive design, allowing styles with breakpoints:

 ```typescript
 import { responsiveStyleMap } from '@island.is/island-ui/vanilla-extract-utils'